-The Pearl Academy, previously Aldar Island Academy, is a highly regarded British curriculum primary school owned and run by Aldar Academies, the owner of Al Yasmina school in the capital.
+The Pearl Academy, previously Aldar Island Academy, is a highly regarded British curriculum primary school owned and run by Aldar Academies,.
 The school, operating since 2007, is currently home to almost 700 pupils in grades FS1 to Year 6.

 The story so far...

 Located in the heart of Abu Dhabi Island.
 The Pearl Academy occupies a previous public school building.
 The school, operated by Aldar Academies (part of the Aldar Properties Group, but according to the organisation, run on a not-for-profit basis), is one of two Primary-only schools operated by the group.
 The other is the equally highly regarded - and similarly located and resourced - Al Muna Academy.

 During its last ADEK inspection in 2015-16, the Pearl Academy was again ranked Very Good by the Abu Dhabi Education and Knowledge Department (ADEK), the second highest rating given by the authority.
-As a result of this continued highly-rated performance, The Pearl Academy is one of two Aldar Academies (and the only two schools in the Emirate) who were exempted from inspection in 2017-18 and who will therefore be inspected in the 2018-19 academic year, although no report has yet been released.
+As a result of this continued highly-rated performance, The Pearl Academy is one of two Aldar Academies (and the only two schools in the Emirate) who were exempted from inspection in 2017-18 and who were due to be inspected in the 2018-19 academic year, although no report has yet been released.

 The Pearl Academy often finds itself competing with the British School in Al Khubeirat (and Brighton College, Cranleigh Abu Dhabi and Repton Abu Dhabi) for the affections of parents.
 While the British School has certain clear advantages - that it is connected to a highly regarded senior school for example, Pearl's advantage is its size - with some parents appreciating the smaller dimensions (under 500 students as opposed to approximately 1000).
 Pearl Academy is also connected to the highly Al Yasmina Academy through common ownership, which also has a strong reputation.
 Al Yasmina is the second school to have been exempted from inspection in 2017-18.

 What about the curriculum?